 After seeing local doctors, I was diagnosed with sickle cell anemia when I was 6.
 It's a disease that makes your red blood cells grow in a crescent shape, which means they can block blood vessels and stop oxygen from getting to the cells.
 That causes pain and anemia and can...

 A healthy person usually has a platelet count of 150,000 to 400,000.
 You have thrombocytopenia if your number falls under 150,000.

 If you're wondering what the long name means, here's how it breaks down: "thrombocytes" are your platelets and "penia" means you don't have enough of something.
 Put those terms together, and you get "thrombocytopenia."

-If your spleen is enlarged, that can trap platelets, and they won't move through your body.
+Thrombocytopenia can also happen if your spleen is enlarged, which can trap platelets so they won't move through your body.

 In other cases, your body just uses too many platelets, leaving you without enough of them.
 That can happen if you have an autoimmune disease, like rheumatoid arthritis or lupus.
 The same is true if you have thrombotic thrombocytopenic purpura (TTP), which uses a lot of platelets to make small blood clots throughout your body.

 Your blood platelets can also be destroyed because of:

 Preeclampsia, a condition some pregnant women get

 Medication side effects, including drugs for heart problems, seizures, and infections